tidymodels/tidymodels.org-legacy/content/learn/develop/models/index.markdown

 ```

 For an example package that uses parsnip definitions, take a look at the [discrim](https://github.com/tidymodels/discrim) package.

+**Important note** in order to use a new model or engine in the broader `tidymodels` infrastructure, we recommend the model definition declarations (e.g. `set_new_model()` and similar) in a new package.
+If left in a simple R script, the new method may not work with the tune package (see [this issue](https://github.com/tidymodels/tune/issues/205#issuecomment-626414994)).

 ## Your model, tuning parameters, and you